metricsgraphics/metrics-graphics/README.md

 Take a look at the issues to see the milestones and other upcoming work on this repository.
 We plan on having fuller documentation in the next milestone, as well as a guide to how to contribute to the library in a way that makes us feel warm inside when we accept your pull request.

+You can check out the demo page [here](https://metrics.mozilla.com/metrics-graphics/).

 Here is one example, with comments annotating the arguments

 ```